mendix/docs/content/developerportal/operate/datadog-metrics.md

 ## 5 Customizing the Metrics Agent{#customizing}

 Mendix provides logging of various activities within the app.
 These are sent to Datadog with the namespace **mx**.
+Timing values are sent in milliseconds.

 By default, Mendix will pass a log of *all* request handler activity to Datadog and no other information.
 However, by using JSON to configure the metrics agent, you can add logs of microflows and activities within microflows, and restrict which request handler calls are sent.